ingig/code-narrator/docs/Configuration/Configuration.md

 The `code-narrator.config.js` file is an app-specific configuration file for the Code Narrator application.
-It is used to define various settings and configurations for the application, such as entry files, project details, and documentation generation settings.
+It is used to define various settings and configurations for the application, such as entry files, project details, source paths, and documentation paths.
+This configuration file also specifies the builders that are responsible for generating different parts of the documentation.

-The purpose of this configuration file is to allow users to customize the behavior of the Code Narrator application according to their specific needs and preferences.

 Here's an example of usage for the app-specific configs: